Using Form Integrations Premium

 In this guide, we will show you how to connect the forms in your pages with different integrations to automate and improve your workflow.

 With these integrations, you will be able to bypass useless entries (like bots), be immediately notified of new data, and connect other software of your choice like a CRM or an Email Marketing tool.

 Before starting the Form Integration, you need to drop a form in the editor.
 You can follow along in this guide, where we do just that by creating a new page containing a simple form.

-It is worth noting that Grapedrop has a concept of Global and Local integrations.
+It is worth noting that Grapedrop utilizes a concept of Global and Local integrations.